pierre-rouleau/seed7-mode/README.rst

 Future
 ======

-Once this code is stable I will add the logic to make it a proper Emacs package and probably will include it under MELPA.
+Once this code is stable I will add the logic to make it an elpa-compliant Emacs package and probably will include it under MELPA.
 But the code is not yet ready for that.